Kong/analytics-spec/readme.md

 # API Analytics

-API Analytics collects data in a new format called [**ALF** *(API Log Format)*](https://github.com/APIAnalytics/api-log-format#full-example).
-There are three supported [data collection APIs](https://github.com/APIAnalytics/data-collection-apis) which our official clients are built on top of.
+API Analytics collects data in a new format called [**ALF** *(API Log Format)*](https://github.com/APIAnalytics/api-log-format).
+There are three supported [data collection APIs](https://github.com/APIAnalytics/data-collection-apis) which the official clients are built on top of.

 ### API Log Format